 1) In general there are no specific laws regulating Bitcoin gambling.
 It is neither officially allowed nor prohibited.

 2) The attitude of different authorities to Bitcoin is changing quite rapidly, with more and more countries looking at Bitcoin positively and discussing the regulation of cryptocurrencies and blockchain-based services on the whole.

 However, most governments today are still not referring to Bitcoin as a real currency.
 If it is not a ‘real’ currency, any regulations around traditional (fiat) currency in online casinos and sports betting sites should not be applied to Bitcoin gambling websites.

 3) Despite the above, in countries where gambling is strictly prohibited, like the United States, the authorities may still take strong measures against Bitcoin gambling websites and/or gamblers who make wagers with Bitcoin, or any other cryptocurrency for that matter.

 4) Bitcoin gaming websites offer the benefit of increased anonymity to players.
 Although, most trustworthy casinos will still require some form of identification as part of AML and CFT policies.

-5) A few international gambling jurisdictions already issue licenses to casinos accepting Bitcoin (notably, Curacao), which means they accept the responsibility of controlling cryptocurrency operations on gambling websites.
-As long as the online casino or sports betting website is following the rules and regulations of the chosen jurisdiction, it operates within a legal framework.
+5) A few international gambling jurisdictions already issue licences to casinos accepting Bitcoin (notably, Curacao), which means they accept the responsibility of controlling cryptocurrency operations on gambling websites.
+As long as the online casino or sports betting website follows the rules and regulations of the chosen jurisdiction, it operates within a legal framework.